The Independent Market Observer

 Continue reading → Leave a comment

-Economic Release Snapshot: Inflation Cools in May
+Economic Release Snapshot: Industrial Production Rises in June

 Each week, we break down the latest U.S. economic reports, including what the results mean for the overall health of the economy.
 Here, you will find how economists’ forecasts compare with actual results, key takeaways to consider, as well as a list of what’s on tap for the week ahead.